 Balance problems are similar to dizziness.
-In balance problem, you feel like you are spinning while you are standing still.
-Symptoms of balance problems are blurred vision, nausea, vomiting, fatigue and many more.
+In balance problems, you feel like you are spinning while you are standing still.
+Symptoms of balance problems are blurred vision, nausea, vomiting, fatigue, and many more.

 It can cause inner ear problems, head injury, Blood pressure problems, arthritis, and many more things.
 It can be treated with medicine as well as with surgery.